backupbrew/switchbrew/Homebrew Menu.md

 NOTE: This is not yet available with the latest hbmenu release.

-The battery/charge status is displayed, however this is only displayed when the required service is available/accessible.
+The battery/charge status can be displayed, however this is only displayed when the required service is available/accessible.

 # Netloader